-- All schools have a designated attendance clerk whose responsibilities are to record, verify, and track student attendance within the building. - Attendance clerks will call the legal parent/guardian at home or work, using the telephone numbers provided by the family, to verify all occurrences of absence K-12.
+- All schools have a designated attendance clerk whose responsibilities are to record, verify, and track student attendance within the building and those who are placed on tutoring due to medical, long-term suspension or other approved type of tutoring. - Attendance clerks will call the parent/guardian at home or work, using the telephone numbers provided by the family, to verify all occurrences of absence K-12.
 In addition, late arrival, and early dismissal at grades 10-12 will be verified.
-Note: attendance calls at the secondary level are automated, triggered by the attendance clerks. - Attendance clerks will record an overall daily attendance code into the building's Student Information System (SIS). - Attendance clerks will provide a variety of reports to the principal to assist in the monitoring and tracking of student attendance (Appendix page 23).
+Note: attendance calls for grades 4-12 are automated, triggered by the attendance clerks. - Attendance clerks will record an overall daily attendance code into the building's Student Information System (SIS). - Attendance clerks will provide a variety of reports to the principal to assist in the monitoring and tracking of student attendance (Appendix page 21). - Attendance clerks will use tutoring timesheets to record attendance for students on tutoring.